 Just before your exam, we’ll ask you questions about your medical history and possible contraindications.
 A technologist will explain the exam to you and what to expect, and he or she will ask you to sign a consent form.

 With most MRI procedures (there are some exceptions) you may listen to music, so you may wish to bring a CD with you to enjoy during the exam.

 The most important thing to do during your MRI exam is to remain as still as possible.
 This allows the technologist to get the best possible images.

 While the MRI exam itself is painless, you may need an injection of contrast material part way through the exam to obtain additional information for your doctor.
 While the majority of patients do not require this injection, occasionally it may be necessary.

-As the MRI unit uses a safe, but powerful magnet, please call us immediately if you:
+What precautions should I take?
+MRI uses a safe, but powerful magnet.
+So please let us know immediately if you have:

-- Have a pacemaker
+- A pacemaker

-- Have any metal implants
+- Any metal implants

+How do I get the results of my MRI?
 When the scan is finished, the images will be reviewed for quality.
-The technologist will not discuss the results with you.
-A Radiologist will study the images and the results will be reported to your physician and/or medical provider.
+Please know, the technologist will not discuss the results with you.
+A radiologist will study the images and report the results to your physician and/or medical provider.

 Whether this is your first MRI or you’ve had the test before, we welcome you.
 And we promise to make your MRI as seamless and as pleasant as we can.
 If you have any questions or concerns, just let us know.